Home Benicar Lawsuits

 Benicar Lawsuits

-People who took Benicar filed lawsuits claiming they were unaware it could cause serious gastrointestinal problems.
-In 2017, Benicar manufacturer Daiichi Sankyo and co-promoter Forest Laboratories agreed to a $300 million settlement to compensate nearly 2,000 patients for their injuries.
-Benicar has not been taken off the market.
+People who took Benicar filed lawsuits claiming manufacturers failed to warn the drug could cause serious gastrointestinal problems.
+In 2017, Benicar manufacturer Daiichi Sankyo and co-promoter Forest Laboratories agreed to a $300 million settlement to compensate over 2,000 patients for their injuries.

 Fact Checked